 It turns out though that Lois was merely manipulating Lex so that he could investigate his home and get to the bottom of Superman’s mysterious change in character.
 She stabs him in the back of the neck with what I assume was some sort of sedative.
 The movie continues to show his evil plan.
 But you wouldn’t like me to ruin the movie for you… right?

 As mentioned before, the movie Superman: Doomsday is a very different than the comic book story encompassed in The Death of Superman.
-I point this out because I assumed this movie was adapted from the graphic novel.
+I point this out because I assumed this movie was adapted from the graphic novel (Affiliate Link).
 Perhaps it started out this way but strayed off its path.
 Whatever.

 Leave a comment telling me what your thoughts are on these two swapping spit.